I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 Scot Reader notes that 'Bird and fish subjects were reportedly inserted into Old Mill, Piedmont, Sovereign and Sweet Caporal packs during 1910 and 1911 as contemporaneous alternatives to baseball subjects'

-One Important Note: If it's a Drum Pouch, it cannot contain a card.
-Jon Canfield notes that "Drum never placed cards in tobacco pouches - only cigarette boxes.
-Drum is one of the rarest brands with only 3 known boxes ever to be discovered."
+Jon Canfield notes that “Drum never placed cards in tobacco pouches – only cigarette boxes.
+Drum is one of the rarest brands with only 3 known boxes ever to be discovered.”

 How Many Unopened T206 Packs (with cards) Still Exist?

-In addition, Canfield says that GAI (a now defunct pack authenticator) incorrectly labeled some old packs, so collectors need to be careful even if a pack has been graded.
+In addition, Canfield says that GAI (a now-defunct pack authenticator) incorrectly labeled some old packs, so collectors need to be careful even if a pack has been graded.

 What’s The Value Of Unopened T206 Packs?

-Robert Edwards sold a Piedmont unopened pack in 2014 for $8888 and an Old Mill pack in 2017 for $3900.
+Robert Edwards sold an unopened Piedmont pack in 2014 for $8888 and an Old Mill pack in 2017 for $3900.

-But of course it is still a risk.
+Of course, it is still a risk.
 It might not contain any card at all.
-And let's not forget these packs are now over 110 years old, so the odds of significant damage to the card from the tobacco is a distinct possibility.
-One collector referred to some cards they had witnessed pulled from packs as having 'skin cancer' due to the internal damage caused by the tobacco.
+And let’s not forget these packs are now over 110 years old, so the odds of significant damage to the card from the tobacco are a distinct possibility.

-Here's a guy that got stiffed on eBay buying a non-period pack with no card.
-You can see in the video, the Factory 25 in VA is correct, but the sizing of the pack is wrong, too wide for a T206 era pack/card.
+Here’s a guy who got stiffed on eBay for buying a non-period pack without a card.
+As you can see in the video, the Factory 25 in VA is correct, but the pack’s size is wrong—it’s too wide for a T206-era pack/card.

 Although here's one that turned out a bit better, although it was only a common pulled from the pack: